thiagorossener/jekflix-template/_posts/2011-04-04-the-quick-brown-fox-jumps-over-a-lazy-dog copy.md

 <h2 class="toc_title">Modeling Strategies</h2>

 <h3 class="toc_title">Ensemble Model</h3>
-This strategy combines the strengths of three machine learning algorithms—XGBoost, Gradient Boosting, and K-Nearest Neighbors (KNN).
+<p>This strategy combines the strengths of three machine learning algorithms—XGBoost, Gradient Boosting, and K-Nearest Neighbors (KNN).
 I utilize 70% of the data for training and applied K-Fold Cross Validation to ensure the models generalize well on unseen data.
-XGBoost, Gradient Boosting, KNN achieved a mean accuracy of 0.6026, 0.6017, and 0.6197 respectively.
+XGBoost, Gradient Boosting, KNN achieved a mean accuracy of 0.6026, 0.6017, and 0.6197 respectively.</p>

-I aggregate the predictions from each model to form an 'ensembled' score for each instance.
-If the cumulative score from all models exceeds 1, we predict the market direction as 1 (positive trend), otherwise, it is 0 (negative trend).
+<p>I aggregate the predictions from each model to form an 'ensembled' score for each instance.
+If the cumulative score from all models exceeds 1, we predict the market direction as 1 (positive trend), otherwise, it is 0 (negative trend).</p>

-I multiply the ensemble predictions by the daily returns to calcuate the strategy's performance.
-By applying the exponential function to the cumulative sum of the returns adjusted by our model's prediction, I derive the growth of a hypothetical investment over time under each strategy.
+<p>I multiply the ensemble predictions by the daily returns to calculate the strategy's performance.
+By applying the exponential function to the cumulative sum of the returns adjusted by our model's prediction, I derive the growth of a hypothetical investment over time under each strategy.</p>

 <h3 class="toc_title">LSTM Model</h3>

-With the next strategy, I utilize a Long Short-Term Memory (LSTM) neural network to predict stock returns using a walk-forward validation approach with a sequence length of 2 days.
+<p>With the next strategy, I utilize a Long Short-Term Memory (LSTM) neural network to predict stock returns using a walk-forward validation approach with a sequence length of 2 days.
 The network consists of 2 layers with 100 and 50 neurons respectively.
 The LSTM model then outputs a forecast of daily returns, which we use to determine trading positions.
-The positions are then multiplied with the predicted returns which they are cumulatively summed and exponentiated to calculate strategy returns.
+The positions are then multiplied with the predicted returns which they are cumulatively summed and exponentiated to calculate strategy returns.</p>

 <h3 class="toc_title">Mean Reversion</h3>
-Lastly, we examine the results for a Mean Reversion strategy.
+<p>Lastly, we examine the results for a Mean Reversion strategy.
 This strategy is based on the premise that prices and returns eventually move back towards the average.
-This model leverages Simple Moving Averages (SMA) to identify potential buy or sell opportunities when prices deviate significantly from their historical averages.
+This model leverages Simple Moving Averages (SMA) to identify potential buy or sell opportunities when prices deviate significantly from their historical averages.</p>

-I use the SMA_21 and SMA_63 as short-term and medium-term moving averages, respectively, to gauge market trends and potential mean-reverting points.
+<p>I use the SMA_21 and SMA_63 as short-term and medium-term moving averages, respectively, to gauge market trends and potential mean-reverting points.
 If SMA_21 is less than SMA_63, it suggests a potential upward mean reversion (signal set to 1), otherwise a downward reversion (signal set to -1).
 We then compute the strategy returns by multiplying the positions and the generated signals.
-To examine the overall strategy performance over time, I calculate the cumulative returns of this strategy by applying the exponential function to the cumulative sum of the strategy's daily returns.
+To examine the overall strategy performance over time, I calculate the cumulative returns of this strategy by applying the exponential function to the cumulative sum of the strategy's daily returns.</p>

 <h2 class="toc_title">Results</h2>
 <p>The best-performing strategy is the ensemble model.
 By multiplying the last value of the ensembled model's cumulative returns, it resulted in a portfolio value of $2,762,969 from an initial investment of $500,000.</p>